-- 1. Grade Point Average
+- Additional Grade Point Average

-- A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission
+- O A minimum 3.0 GPA for admission

-- 2. Master of Science in Nursing degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation
+- Master's Degree in Nursing (MSN) from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or the evaluated equivalency.

-- 3. Active California Registered Nursing (RN) license
+- An active, unencumbered California Registered Nursing (RN) License

-- 4. Three Recommendations completed on forms provided

-- Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
-Family members and friends may not complete recommendations.

-- 5. Professional resume that includes current clinical practice as RN.
+- Professional resume that includes current practice as an RN.

-- 6. A Comprehensive essay of no more than 1000 words in APA 7th edition that includes the following elements:

-- Purpose for entering the program

-- Significant events and influences that have affected your approach to life

-- Long-term professional goals

-- o Reasons for choosing to study at California Baptist University

-- Essay must be submitted in APA format

-- 7. Successful Interview with the College of Nursing
+- Complete a successful interview with the College of Nursing.

+- Students are expected to work as a registered nurse during the program to gain clinical experience.

-- 8. Prerequisites must be completed recently
+- Prerequisites must be completed within the last five years (completed with a "B-" or better):

-- Advanced Pathophysiology
+- o NUR 555 Advanced Pathophysiology

-- Advanced Pharmacology
+- O NUR 558 Advanced Pharmacology

-- o Advanced Physical Assessment
+- o NUR 560 Advanced Assessment

-- 9. Clearances:
+- Required clearances (upon admission):

-- CPR Certification
+- o CPR Certification

 - o Background Check Clearance

-- o Health Clearance
+- Health Clearance

-- o Drug Testing
+- Drug Testing

-- Proof of Health Insurance
+- o Proof of Health Insurance

 - Proof of Motor Vehicle Insurance

-10. Students are expected to work as a registered nurse during the program to gain clinical experience.
+- Students are expected to work as a registered nurse during the program to gain clinical experience.